 Visit transit.saskatoon.ca for up-to-date schedule and safety information.
 Please use transit only if it is necessary for essential travel to aid in physical distancing measures.
-Up to and including June 7, riders must enter and exit buses using the rear doors, excluding those who require personal mobility devices, and payment of a fare is not required.
-Front door loading and fare collection will resume effective June 8 along with other measures detailed here.
+Front door loading and fare collection have now resumed along with other measures detailed here.

-Watch for Physical Distancing Ambassadors moving throughout Saskatoon’s 200 parks!
-To keep everyone safe, Ambassadors will be promoting the importance of physical distancing and other necessary restrictions while using outdoor public places.
-They will also ensure materials are still in place to let the public know playgrounds are closed (call 306-975-2476 or email us to report missing signs).
+Watch for Park Ambassadors moving throughout Saskatoon’s 200 parks!
+To keep everyone safe, Ambassadors will be promoting the importance of physical distancing and other guidelines while using outdoor public places.
+They will also ensure materials are still in place to let the public know about important precautions to take (call 306-975-2476 or email us to report missing signs).